The limit set of non-orientable mapping class groups: Introduction

 \subsection{Counting simple closed curves}

 In the orientable setting, the number of simple closed geodesics of length less than $L$ grows like a polynomial of degree $6g-6$, which is precisely the dimension of the limit set of the mapping class group: in this case, that happens to be all of $\pmf$.
 In the non-orientable setting, Gendulphe showed that the growth rate of the simple closed geodesics of length less than $L$ is smaller than $L^{\dim(\pmf(\no_g))}$, and one might conjecture that the growth rate is $L^h$, where $h$ is the Hausdorff dimension of the limit set.
 Mirzakhani, in \autocite{mirzakhani2008growth}, obtained precise asymptotics for the counting function in the orientable case by essentially proving equidistribution (with respect to Thurston measure) of $\mcg(\os_{g})$-orbits in $\pmf(\os_g)$.
 The same problem for non-orientable surfaces is posed in \cite[Problem 9.2]{wright2020tour}: to make the above techniques work in this setting, we need an ergodic measure supported on sets minimal with respect to the $\mcg$ action, e.g. $\overline{\pmf^+(\no_d)}$.
 One way to construct such a measure would be to replicate the construction of Patterson-Sullivan measures for geometrically finite manifolds, which brings us back to the analogy between $\mg(\no_d)$ and infinite volume geometrically finite manifolds.
+In the case of $\no_{1,3}$ (i.e. the real projective plane with $3$ punctures), Gamburd, Magee, and Ronan have proved a counting result for simple closed curves by constructing a conformal measure of non-integer Hausdorff dimension on the limit set (\cite[Theorem 10]{10.4007/annals.2019.190.3.2}), and then using that conformal measure to count simple closed curves (\cite[Theorem 2]{10.1093/imrn/rny112}).